MattiaFanan/k8s-notes/05-storage/1-yaml-structure.md

 Kubernetes provides persistent storage through PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs).
 A PV is a cluster-administered volume, while a PVC is a user's request for that storage.
 StorageClasses define the type and provisioning behavior of storage.
 The examples below show how to define PVs, PVCs, StorageClasses, and how to mount a PVC into a Pod.

+%comment make sure somewhere in this argoment folder, the fact that pv and pvc exist is to decouple pod volume usage and physical volume properties a pod says i want 10Gi and uses a pvc, but the admin can later change the type to cloud or local or a different cloud without the pod having to modify its yaml

 ## PersistentVolume (PV) Manifest

 ```yaml